jsohan/BeamIT-LIFI/README.md

 through our laser module and receive them using a solar panel an amplifier to play these signals through a speaker

+# Languages Used:
+- JAVA (Audino IDE converts it into C)